domenicoindrio/tryhackme_practice_challenges/Corridor/README.md

 >
 > In this challenge, you will explore potential IDOR vulnerabilities.
 Examine the URL endpoints you access as you navigate the website and note the hexadecimal values you find (they look an awful lot like a hash, don't they?).
 This could help you uncover website locations you were not expected to access.

-After navigating to the machine's address through Firefox, I was presented with the corridor and its 13 doors.
+After navigating to the machine's address through Firefox, I was presented with the corridor and its 13 doors:

 ![Corridor_Home](./Screenshots/Screenshot_01.png)